hckmd/hckmd.github.io/projects/med-dt-article.md

     <h2 id="introduction" class="my-3">Introduction</h2>
     <p>
         There have been recent changes in curricula in many countries, with a focus on coding and computational thinking instead of general ICT skills.
-        For example, Australia, UK and New Zealand have introduced computing from early years of schooling, which include coding and computational thinking [<a href="#ref-webb" class="site-link">21</a>].
+        For example, Australia, UK and New Zealand have introduced computing from early years of schooling, which include coding and computational thinking [<a href="#ref-webb" class="site-link" aria-label="Reference 21, Webb et al., 2017">21</a>].
         In Australia, the curriculum that includes computing concepts is called Digital Technologies (DT) and this curriculum is mandatory from the first year of school to Year 8.
-There is a need to understand effective approaches for upskilling teachers in computing knowledge through research [<a href="#ref-yadav" class="site-link">23</a>].
+There is a need to understand effective approaches for upskilling teachers in computing knowledge through research [<a href="#ref-yadav" class="site-link" aria-label="Reference 23, Yadav et al., 2018">23</a>].
-        Internationally, a variety of professional learning (PL) opportunities have been implemented for upskilling teachers [<a href="#ref-mason" class="site-link">15</a>, <a href="#ref-menekse" class="site-link">17</a>].
+        Internationally, a variety of professional learning (PL) opportunities have been implemented for upskilling teachers [<a href="#ref-mason" class="site-link" aria-label="Reference 15, Mason & Rich, 2019">15</a>, <a href="#ref-menekse" class="site-link" aria-label="Reference 17, Menekse, 2015">17</a>].
-        Some limitations of research of PL for computing that have been identified in recent studies have included the short-term nature of PL programs [<a href="#ref-mason" class="site-link">15</a>] and the need for researchers to include details about underlying theoretical frameworks and research that influenced the design of PL [<a href="#ref-menekse" class="site-link">17</a>].
+        Some limitations of research of PL for computing that have been identified in recent studies have included the short-term nature of PL programs [<a href="#ref-mason" class="site-link" aria-label="Reference 15, Mason & Rich, 2019">15</a>] and the need for researchers to include details about underlying theoretical frameworks and research that influenced the design of PL [<a href="#ref-menekse" class="site-link" aria-label="Reference 17, Menekse, 2015">17</a>].
     </p>
     <p>
-        In Australia, a variety of PL opportunities, including MOOCs [<a href="#ref-falkner-2017" class="site-link">10</a>] and face-to-face workshops [<a href="#ref-bower" class="site-link">3</a>] have been available to teachers.
+        In Australia, a variety of PL opportunities, including MOOCs [<a href="#ref-falkner-2017" class="site-link" aria-label="Reference 10, Falkner et al., 2017">10</a>] and face-to-face workshops [<a href="#ref-bower" class="site-link" aria-label="Reference 3, Bower et al., 2017">3</a>] have been available to teachers.
         During 2020 and 2021, we taught units as part of the Master of Education (Digital Technologies), referred to as the MEd:DT for brevity, at the University of Sydney.
         To our knowledge, the MEd:DT was unique in Australia as the only degree program for in-service teachers that was focussed on the teaching of the DT curriculum during that time.
-        While we are aware that degree programs for in-service teachers upskilling in computing have been developed in other countries [<a href="#ref-ragonis" class="site-link">19</a>], the MEd:DT program differed from those because it was specifically aligned with the Australian DT curriculum and context.
+        While we are aware that degree programs for in-service teachers upskilling in computing have been developed in other countries [<a href="#ref-ragonis" class="site-link" aria-label="Reference 19, Ragonis et al., 2010">19</a>], the MEd:DT program differed from those because it was specifically aligned with the Australian DT curriculum and context.
         As the teaching of computing in K-12 becomes more widespread, there is a need to understand how to effectively support teachers learning in this area and there are opportunities for teacher educators to collaborate on the design and implementation of PL.
         Consequently, we argue that there is a need for further sharing of, and investigation of, the design of units in degree programs like the MEd:DT.
         In this article, we share the learning design of three of the core units of the degree, discuss some of the challenges that we encountered teaching the units and conclude with some suggestions for future research for teacher education programs for in-service teachers upskilling to teach computing.